395t/review-assignments/_summaries/dai2017deformable_1.md

 ![MNIST](dai2017deformable_1a.PNG)

-The offsets are learned from precending feature maps.
+The offsets are learned from preceding feature maps.

 The offsets are obtained by applying a convolutional layer over the same input.